hassansaby23/BSNIPER-Pancakeswap-Sniper-Bot---t.me-bsniperbot/README.md

 FANTOM Network - Spookyswap
 ## Telegram

-If you have any questions or inquiries, or want the full version of this bot, you can contact my support via Telegram:  [@AdamSabhi](https://t.me/AdamSabhi)  or  [@hassansabhi](https://t.me/hassansabhi).
+If you have any questions or inquiries, or want the full version of this bot, you can contact us via Telegram:  [@AdamSabhi](https://t.me/AdamSabhi)  or  [@hassansabhi](https://t.me/hassansabhi).
 Also check out the website:  [www.bsniperbot.com](http://www.bsniperbot.com/).

+And this is our Telegram group: [@BSNIPERBOT](https://t.me/BSNIPERBOT)